Last Updated on August 21, 2023 by Grow with Bovees

 - Planting directly into the compost isn’t recommended

-Even though the Fishnure is compost made from fish, it does not emit a fishy smell, but rather has a clay like smell and feel just like regular compost.
-This compost formula by Fishnure offers a long list of benefits for your lawn and garden including aeration, increased yield, and water holding capacity, and enhances soil fertility.
+Even though the Fishnure is bagged compost made from fish, it does not emit a fishy smell, but rather has a clay like smell and feel just like regular compost.
+This compost formula by Fishnure offers a long list of benefits for your lawn and vegetable garden including lawn aeration, increased yield, and water holding capacity, and enhances soil fertility.

-- Organic natural fertilizer
+- Natural organic fertilizer

 - Long lasting results